About this release

 Enhancements to Virtual Channel SDK

-Starting with the 2305 release, Citrix Workspace app for ChromeOS supports Window Management APIs in Virtual Channel SDK.
+Starting with the 2305 release, Citrix Workspace app for ChromeOS supports Window Management APIs in the Virtual Channel SDK.
 Web APIs enable IT administrators to create interactive applications and customize them for their end users.

 Fixed issues